Here’s a nifty way to freshen your rooms with a long-lasting fragrance that can be customized in a variety of ways: color, scent and size.

 - In a small pot, mix 1 cup water, essential oil and food coloring.
 As soon as it starts to boil, remove from heat.

-- Completely dissolve gelatin and salt in the hot water then add the other cup of water (cold)–stir well (gently so it doesn’t foam).
+- Completely dissolve gelatin and salt in the hot water then add the other cup of water (cold)–stir well but do this gently so it doesn’t foam.

-- Pour into jars and set aside for a couple days before using so the gelatin has a chance to completely set (you can refrigerate to speed up the process).
-Once cooled, cover with lids that have a few holes punched in them to allow fragrance to escape.
+- Pour the liquid into jars and set aside for a couple days before using so the gelatin has a chance to completely set (you can refrigerate to speed up the process).
+Once fully cooled, cover with lids that have a few holes punched in them to allow fragrance to escape.

 The salt in this recipe is used to help combat mold, please make sure to add it.

-- Follow the recipe above but substitute the 2 cups of water and the essential oil with 2 cups of concentrated liquid potpourri.
-As above, heat 1 cup first with the food coloring, remove from heat, dissolve the gelatin and salt then add the other cup.
+- Follow the recipe above but substitute the water and the essential oil with 2 cups of concentrated liquid potpourri.
+Proceed as directed above by heating 1 cup first with the food coloring, remove from heat, dissolve the gelatin and salt then add the other cup.